Richard Harmon

 Richard Scott Harmon (born August 18, 1991) is a Canadian actor.
-His roles on television include Jasper Ames in The Killing (2011–2012), Julian Randol on Continuum (2012–2015), and John Murphy in The 100 (2014–2020).
-Harmon received critical praise for his role in the 2013 film If I Had Wings, and had a supporting role as Erik Campbell in the horror film Final Destination Bloodlines (2025).
+His roles on television include Jasper Ames in The Killing (2011–2012), Julian Randol on Continuum (2012–2015), John Murphy in The 100 (2014–2020), and Joe on Memory of a Killer (2026).
+Harmon received critical praise for his role in the 2013 film If I Had Wings and had a supporting role as Erik Campbell in the horror film Final Destination Bloodlines (2025).

 Early life

 Richard Harmon was born in Mississauga, Ontario, Canada.
 His parents are director Allan Harmon and producer Cynde Harmon; his sister is actress Jessica Harmon.

 Career

 Harmon made his acting debut in the 2002 television series Jeremiah.

 In March 2024, Harmon was cast as Erik Campbell in Final Destination Bloodlines, the sixth installment in the Final Destination franchise.
 A lifelong fan of the franchise, Harmon did not receive an update on his audition for eight months due to the 2023 SAG-AFTRA strike.
 Harmon described Erik as "a bit of a dick" but recognized the immense love the character has for his family.
 During filming, Harmon often improvised his lines and filmed his own stunts.
 Following Bloodlines release in May 2025, Harmon received positive reviews for his performance, with /Films BJ Colangelo and Jacob Oller of The A.V.
 Club describing him as a scene stealer.
 Todd Gilchrist, writing for Variety, praised Harmon's performance as "surprisingly thoughtful", while Beatrice Loayza of The New York Times described him as a "comic standout".